You shall know the truth and the truth shall set you free

 THE BIBLE IS INCORRUPTIBLE IF INTERPRETED CONTEXTUALLY!

 Only the “entirety of God’s Word is Truth,” (Ps.
 119:160.)
-This means the Bible should be read, interpreted, and understood according to the entire context of both the Old and the New Testaments, or Covenants.
-To surrender our minds to uncontextual, and thus to unscriptural teaching, is to surrender to manmade religion, not the truth of God’s Word.
+This means the Bible should be read, interpreted, and understood according to the entire context of both the Old and the New Testaments, or Covenants — which is interpreting the Scriptures exegetically.
+And then, every verse must be interpreted according to the full context of the passage, Bible Book, etcetera.
+To surrender our minds to uncontextual, and thus to eisegetical teaching, is to surrender to manmade religion, not the truth of God’s Word.
 Such careless shortsightedness will cause us to “perish through a lack of knowledge” of God’s real Truth, or of Christ Himself, Who does not merely speak the Truth, but Is the Truth.
-Manmade doctrines will result in “having our understanding [of God’s Word, will, and the leading of the Holy Spirit] darkened,” which, in turn, “will alienate us from the life of God, because of the ignorance [in our minds] and the blindness of our hearts…” (Jn.
+Manmade eisegetical doctrines will result in “having our understanding [of God’s Word, will, and the leading of the Holy Spirit] darkened,” which, in turn, “will alienate us from the life of God, because of the ignorance [in our minds] and the blindness of our hearts…” (Jn.
 14:6; Eph.
 4:17-24.)

 Sadly, in our day, the truth of, and obedience to the full context of Biblical Scripture is progressively exchanged for “Rhema” or the spoken word: so-called “revelation knowledge,” which does not fit into the entire context of Biblical truth.
 Such extra-Scriptural ‘revelation’ usually comes from self-ordained ‘angelic’ apostles and ‘prophets’, where reliance on the True Word of Christ is replaced by the false authority of so-called ‘divine’ christ-men and women, who bind people to lukewarm religious comfort zones, false church systems, and false spiritual authority.